Ditch the Parking Lots for Farms & Wineries

 - Pets can be tricky.
 Some farms tend to have working dogs and barn cats to keep the critters away.
 We have seen signs that say please don’t let your dogs out or will ask you to please keep pets inside.
 It’s always a good idea to ask your host up front.
 Most places have been more than happy to put their dogs inside for a spell so we could take our cats on a walk.

 Sometimes 24hrs just isn’t enough.
 It’s hard to experience the hosts and the area attractions all in a day.
 If you hit a host at their busiest time, extending your stay for a day or two may not be an option. (either way it still beats the pants off of a Wal-Mart parking lot)

-So if you’re like us: on the hunt for unique experiences and places to stay that are more than just a parking spot, Harvest Hosts is well worth the $44.
-And since everyone likes a sweet deal…Visit the Harvest Hosts website and use the coupon code below for a 10% discount off a one year membership:
+So if you’re like us: on the hunt for unique experiences and places to stay that are more than just a parking spot, Harvest Hosts is well worth the fee.
+Here’s our affiliate link to signup, you get a discount and we get a small bonus if you signup: Harvest Host Signup

 If you’re a member of Harvest Hosts already, let us know how your experience has been.
 If you still have questions, post them in the comment box below and help out our community.

 Disclaimer: While harvest hosts sponsored this video, it was all our idea and we contacted them with the ideas because we love the program that much and wanted to share it with all of you.
 As always, the experiences, opinions and thoughts are all our own!